EwertonLug/Sample-Goal-System/README.md

 ### Use method Activate to enable or Deactivate to disable

 ### The method IsRunning is only executed when the objective is enabled

+### To check if all goals have been completed use GoalManager.Instance.IsCompletedGoals